zofe/auth-module/README.md

 After possibly adjusting them to your needs a seeder will allow you to create the entire authentication system.

-This module is based on
+these features are based on the https://github.com/spatie/laravel-permission
-https://github.com/spatie/laravel-permission